Asymptotic analysis of high order soliton for the Hirota equation

-If the soliton moves along this characteristic curve, then the high order soliton can reduce to a single soliton.
+If the soliton moves along this characteristic curve, then the high-order soliton can reduce to a single soliton.
 Otherwise, it has the vanishing limitation.
-We obtain the exact high order soliton and give its leading order term from the solitons determinant directly.
+We obtain the exact high-order soliton and give its leading order term from the solitons determinant directly.
 With the aid of the leading order term, we give the asymptotic behavior with single spectral parameter $\lambda_1$.
-In this case, we present a detailed calculation about how to obtain the asymptotic expression for $t\to\infty$.
+In this case, we present a detailed \lm{analysis or strict proof} about how to obtain the asymptotic expression for $t\to\infty$.

-Furthermore, we give the asymptotic expression to high order soliton with two spectral parameters $\lambda_1$ and $\lambda_2$.
-In this case, by using the asymptotics of Darboux matrices, we convert the problem with two spectral parameters to the problem with single spectral parameter.
+Furthermore, we give the asymptotic expression to high-order soliton with two spectral parameters $\lambda_1$ and $\lambda_2$.
+In this case, by using the asymptotics of Darboux matrix, we convert the problem with two spectral parameters to the problem with single spectral parameter.
 Thus the asymptotics to high-order soliton with two spectral parameters can be given with the result of theorem \ref{theorem1}.
-Based on this analysis, we also give the general asymptotic expression to high order soliton with $k$ spectral parameters.
-For each case, we give the numeral plotting to verify the conclusion of the theorems.
+Based on this analysis, we also give the general asymptotic expression to high-order soliton with $k$ spectral parameters.
+For each case, we give the numeric plotting to verify the \lm{result} of the theorems.